Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 What is the Best Way to Visit Washington DC on a Budget?

-One of the biggest considerations for Washington DC trip planning is how many days to spend in the city.
-Your decision should be based on a combination of your interests, budget and allowable time.
+One of the biggest considerations for DC trip planning is how many days to spend in the city.
+Your decision should be based on a combination of interests, budget and time.

-We think it is possible to squeeze the top things to see in Washington DC into a long weekend itinerary – which is why we created a 3-Day Washington DC Vacation Planning Guide.
-That said, there are so many incredible places to visit in DC that visitors could easily spend 5 days in Washington DC or longer.
+We know it’s possible to squeeze the top things to see in Washington DC into a long weekend itinerary.
+Which is why we created a 3-Day Washington DC Vacation Planning Guide!

-Review our 3 Day Itinerary Washington DC – then decide what sights are most interesting to you and adjust your trip plan according to your interests, time and budget.
-If you plan to spend more or less time in the city, take a look at our helpful alternate Washington DC itineraries at the end of the post.
+Review our 3 Day Itinerary Washington DC, then decide which sights are most important to you.
+If you plan to spend more or less time in the city, take a look at our helpful alternate Washington DC itineraries below.

 What is the Best Month to Visit Washington DC?

-Winters, on the other hand, can be cold and snowy, which can be unfavorable for long days of sightseeing outdoors.
-However, there are far fewer tourists to contend with when visiting DC attractions in winter – plus it is a great time of year to visit the many free museums.
+Winters can be cold and snowy, which may be unfavorable for long days of sightseeing outdoors.
+However, there are far fewer fellow tourists to contend with.
+Plus it is a great time of year to visit the many free museums in DC.

-We think autumn is an ideal time to plan a DC trip.
-The temperatures tend to be most comfortable for sightseeing and the crowds are lighter.
-The weather, however, can be unpredictable…so make sure you are prepared for the elements.
+We believe autumn is an ideal time to plan a DC trip.
+Temperatures tend to be comfortable and crowds lighter.

 What is the Best Way to Tour Washington DC?

-Visitors who don’t want the hassle of sorting out directions or public transportation can opt instead to buy tickets on the Hop On Hop Off Bus, join a small group day tour or hire a private tour guide
+Visitors who don’t want the hassle of sorting out directions or public transportation can ride the Hop On Hop Off Bus, join a small group day tour or hire a private tour guide

 3-Day Washington DC Itinerary by JetSettingFools.com